ArjunG01/smart-bookmark-app/README.md

 Each bookmark is tied to the authenticated user ID.

-Policies enforce:
+Database policies enforce:

-- Users only see their own bookmarks
+✔ Users only view their own data
-- Users only insert their own data
+✔ Users only insert their own data
-- Users only delete their own data
+✔ Users only delete their own data
-- Cross-user access is impossible
+✔ Cross-user access impossible

-Security is enforced at the database level.
+Security enforced at database level — not just frontend.

 ---

 ## 📦 Local Setup

-### Prerequisites
+### Requirements

 - Node.js 18+
 - Supabase account